Four individuals have been chosen as the Distinguished Alumni of Stillwater Area High School for 2019. They are:

 Plaques of Distinguished Alumni are permanently hung near the main rotunda at Stillwater Area High School.
 The plaques afford current Stillwater students an opportunity to read about the successful life paths former SHS and SAHS students have taken after graduation.

-Criteria for Distinguished Alumni Award: Nominee must be a living or deceased graduate of Stillwater High School/Stillwater Area High School
+The nominee must be a living or deceased graduate of Stillwater High School/Stillwater Area High School

-- Nominee must have shown distinguished achievements in his/her chosen professional or educational field(s)
+Nominee must have shown distinguished achievements in his/her chosen profession or educational field

-- Nominee must have shown significant community involvement.
+Nominee must have shown significant community involvement.

 To be eligible, nominees must be graduated for at least 10 years.

 Online nominations are preferred.
-However, a Word document nomination form is available.
+However, a WORD DOCUMENT NOMINATION FORM is available.
 Please mail the completed form to The Partnership Plan, P.O.Box 582, Stillwater, MN, 55082.